MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/optimize_windows_dockerfile.md

 CMD [ "cmd" ]
 ```

 From this dockerfile, one might expect the resulting image to consist of two layers, one for the container OS image, and a second for the new layer including IIS and the website, this however is not the case.
-What may not be apparent is that the new image is constructed of many layers, each on dependent on the previous.
+The new image is constructed of many layers, each one dependent on the previous.
 To visualize this, the `docker history` command can be run against the new image.

-Doing so against the image created with the simple example dockerfile will show that the image consists of four layers, the base, and then three additional layers, one for each actionable instruction in the dockerfile.
+Doing so will show that the image consists of four layers, the base, and then three additional layers, one for each instruction in the dockerfile.

 ```
 C:\> docker history iis